 Yes it’s a serious topic and it needs to be treated seriously.
 But sometimes the best way to win people over is with fun and if you’re doing that as a business you can bring more attention and do more to normalise, educate, acknowledge and reach out.

-From our pub quiz to our live DJ sets to our prize-laden sales day, Pride month at Amoria Bond is all about fun, and our office has never looked better than when it’s fully decorated in rainbow flags and Pride posters.
-Fun is one of our values so it’s something we take seriously in our offices, so we make sure that our Pride celebrations create a great experience for everyone.
+In past year's we've held everything from pub quizzes to our live DJ sets to our prize-laden sales days, ensuring Pride month at Amoria Bond is all about fun, and our office has never looked better than when it’s fully decorated in rainbow flags and Pride posters.
+Fun is one of our PROFES values so it’s something we take seriously in our offices, so we make sure that our Pride celebrations create a great experience for everyone.

 Whatever kind of business you’re in, it’s important to recognise events like Pride month and create inclusive, visible and meaningful messages.
 Show that your business is aware of the challenges, show that you’re taking steps to improve inclusion and show that you support the LGBTQ+ community.
 Then fly the flag.